 ENGAGING FAMILIES IN STUDENT LEARNING

 Fair Education is a 3 year program which helps teachers in disadvantaged communities to engage families and communities in student learning.
 It comprises of coaching, funding, and ongoing evaluation.
-Fair Education launched in NSW in 2016 with the support of the Vincent Fairfax Family Foundation.
+The program launched in NSW in 2016 with the support of the Vincent Fairfax Family Foundation.
 Applications for Fair Education programs are currently closed.

 - FAMILY AND COMMUNITY ENGAGEMENT